-I wonder, how often employers know the lengths at which a recruiter has gone to, to find an applicant in the first place?
+I wonder, how often employers know the lengths at which a recruiter has gone to find an applicant in the first place?

 I wonder, if recruiters would ever be brave enough to say – “This is the only applicant I can find – and she’s overpriced.”

 If the employer thinks there are ‘plenty of fish in the sea’ and the fish thinks they’re one of a kind, there are likely to be problems.